The Members of

 (b) The fixed assets have been physically verified by the management during the year asper the phased program designed to cover all the fixed assets over a period which in ouropinion is reasonable having regard to the size of the Company and nature of its assets.As informed to us no discrepancies were noticed on such verification.

 ii.
-The physical verification of inventory has been conducted by the Management atreasonable intervals during the year.
-As informed to us no discrepancies were noticed onsuch verification.
+The physical verification of inventory has been conducted by the management atreasonable intervals during the year.
+As informed to us no material discrepancies werenoticed on such verification.

 iv.
 In our opinion and according to the information and explanations given to us theCompany has complied with the provisions of Section 185 and 186 of the Act.